 Natureworks Organic Garden CenterNorthford

-Natureworks Organic Garden center is one of the premiere organic gardening resources in the state of Connecticut.
-One of the most popular topics they cover for fields trips is "All About the Monarch Butterfly".
-During Summer months, the center raises hundreds of monarchs from egg to butterfly by finding eggs on their property.
-Natureworks educates the public about growing milkweed, pollinator gardens and safe butterfly raising practices.
+Natureworks Organic Garden Center is one of the premiere organic gardening resources in the state of Connecticut.
+One of the most popular topics they cover for field trips is "All About the Monarch Butterfly".
+During summer months, the center raises hundreds of monarchs from egg to butterfly by finding eggs on their property.
+Natureworks educates the public about growing milkweed, pollinator gardens, and safe butterfly raising practices.
 Guides are flexible with topics and accommodate many different-sized groups.

 Maritime AquariumNorwalk